 Being the smallest isn’t always a bad thing.
 Take the dwarf mongoose, for example.
 Even though they are the smallest African carnivore, they are crucial in their role within the animal kingdom.
 They are quick and agile hunters of insects and other small critters, yet very social as well.
 They are also nomadic creatures and are necessary prey animals to larger predators.
+The IUCN lists this species of mongoose as Least Concern.

 First the Stats…